camrync23/Capstone-Project/docs/system_documentation.md

 # 🏗️ System Documentation

 ## 1. System Overview
-This system is designed to **predict airfare prices** (specifically for flights departing from LAX) using a structured data pipeline and multiple machine learning models.
+This system is designed to **predict airfare prices** (specifically for flights departing from LAX in Summer) using a structured data pipeline and multiple machine learning models.
 It was developed as part of the **288R, WI 2024** course under Prof. Umesh Bellur.

 ### Purpose
 1. Enable **data-driven insights** for travelers who want to minimize airfare costs.